-It is widely known that low code coverage is bad.
-But the opposite does not always hold true.
-In fact, high code coverage for the sake of reaching a target is not necessarily good.
-Turning around my question a little, let’s think about why low code coverage is bad.
-Essentially, the issue with low code coverage is that you haven’t tried running your code; you do not know how it will behave when it is run.
+It is widely known that low code coverage is bad, but let’s think a little about why low code coverage is bad.
+High code coverage for the sake of reaching a target is not necessarily good, but the issue with low code coverage is that you haven’t tried running your code; you do not know how it will behave when it is run.
 If you were in the market for a car and the manufacturer said, “This is our new model.
 No one has tried it yet,” I doubt you would trust it to work.
 Yet with low code coverage, this is the position we put our users in.

 So why do we want to improve code coverage of our legacy code?
 Simply to reduce the cost of bugs that customers find as we extend/change the code.
 Therefore, how many serious bugs will we find/prevent by improving code coverage from 79% to 80%?
 Well, it depends.
 What is the code that we are testing with that extra one percent?
 How important is the code?
 This shows that not every bit of code coverage is equal.
 Therefore it is entirely possible to take two regression suites for the same code, each hitting 80% code coverage, and have one be significantly better than the other.

-Being a triathlete, I do a fair amount of running and was recently thinking, what is a good time to complete a 5k run?
+Being a triathlete, I do a fair amount of running.
+I was recently thinking, what is a good time to complete a 5k run?
 I came to the shocking conclusion that it depends.
 If you’re new to running, 30 minutes might be good.
-If you're a good runner, it might be 20 minutes.
+If you're a more seasoned runner, it might be 20 minutes.
 For a professional, it might be 15 minutes or even faster.
-The only consistent quality for a good run is beating a personal best—something that @Garmin is successfully capitalizing on with #beatyesterday.
+The only consistent quality for a good run is beating a personal best—something that Garmin is successfully capitalizing on with #beatyesterday.